Xujiayao/BlogSource/source/_posts/11-release-mcdiscordchat.md

 20. `[Optional]` discordNewlineLimit
 Example / Default value: `3`
-Description: Customize the newline limit for Discord messages (if the limit is exceeded, all newlines will be replaced with `\n` backslash symbols)
+Description: Customize the newline limit for Discord messages (all excess newlines will be replaced with a single `...`)

 21. **`[Required]` announceHighMspt**
 Example / Default value: `true`